aarya-7/aarya-7/README.md

 ---

 ## Contact
-If you’re hiring for **Data Analyst / Business Analyst** roles or want to talk analytics:
+If you’re hiring for **Data Analyst / Product Analyst** roles or want to talk analytics:
 - Email: aaryabhivsanee@gmail.com